Puerto Mosquito

 The Puerto Mosquito Bioluminescent Bay (Bahía bioluminiscente de Puerto Mosquito), or Mosquito Bio Bay, is a bay in the island of Vieques famous for its bioluminescence produced by the dinoflagellate Pyrodinium bahamense, which glows blue when agitated.
 This species of phytoplankton is found in bays in the Virgin Islands, Puerto Rico and The Bahamas.

 History

 According to legend, Puerto Mosquito is named after the Mosquito, the name of one of pirate Roberto Cofresí's ships.
 The bio bay was proclaimed a National Natural Landmark in 1980.

+Ecology

 Bioluminescence

 Bioluminescence is produced by the dinoflagellate Pyrodinium bahamense, which glows blue when agitated.
 Although the phytoplankton responsible for the phenomenon of bioluminescence is found throughout the Antilles, Puerto Mosquito is one of the seven year-round bioluminescent bays in the Caribbean.
 The bioluminescence is the product of a number of factors: the water conditions and ecosystem created by the surrounding mangrove forest (mostly Rhizophora mangle), the complete lack of modern development in the lagoon, the temperature of the water and the depth of the bay.

+Flora and fauna

+Although famous for the red mangrove (Rhizophora mangle), critical in the bioluminescence process of the bay, the reserve is home to all four occurring mangrove species in the archipelago of Puerto Rico: the other three being black (Avicennia germinans), white (Laguncularia racemosa), and buttonwood or button mangrove (Conocarpus erectus).

+The reserve, along with the Vieques National Wildlife Refuge, is an internationally recognized Important Bird Area (IBA) and a designated Important Shorebird Site.
+Some notable bird species found within the reserve include Adelaide's warblers (Setophaga adelaidae), mangrove cuckoos (Coccyzus minor), crested hummingbirds (Orthorhyncus cristatus), snowy egrets (Egretta thula), brown boobies (Sula leucogaster), magnificent frigatebirds (Fregata magnificens), royal terns (Thalasseus maximus) and black-bellied plovers (Pluvialis squatarola), and migratory birds such as semipalmated plovers (Charadrius semipalmatus) and ospreys (Pandion haliaetus).